Washington, D.C. Somenek + Pittman MD 2440 M Street NW

 It can take several months to completely heal after a deep plane facelift, but the majority of your recovery will take place in the first two weeks after your procedure.
 You’ll return home a few hours after your procedure, and we will see you in the office the next day, and at ~1- and 2-weeks post-op.

 For your convenience, we also offer one-on-one nursing care that can accompany you to the hotel across the street from our surgical suite.
 Drs.
-Somenek and Pittman will arrive at your room the next morning to see how you are doing and review the next week of recovery with you.
+Somenek will arrive at your room the next morning to see how you are doing and review the next week of recovery with you.

 In the few days after your deep plane facelift, you can expect to develop some swelling and occasional bruising.
 You can help swelling resolve by following a low sodium diet and sitting more upright during the day and while you sleep.
 You may initially manage your post-op discomfort by taking prescription painkillers.